Core care

 Round-Leaf Calathea Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 7-14 days, adjusting for season and drying speed.
-Tap water sensitivity: Sensitive.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+Water on a steady rhythm and let the top layer dry slightly before the next deep soak.
+A practical watering baseline for Round-Leaf Calathea is every 7-14 days, then tune by dry-down speed.
+It is sensitive to tap water quality, so filtered or rainwater is often safer.
+Adjust Round-Leaf Calathea watering frequency to season, heat, and how fast the soil dries in your space.

 Round-Leaf Calathea does best in All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.